javstash/R18dev_SQL/README.md

 # Database Setup

 This scraper requires access to a PostgreSQL server with R18.dev data.

+A docker compose file and a bash script to fetch and import the latest R18.dev database dump can be found under `docker/`.
+Simply run `docker compose up -d` and then `setup_db.sh` to set up a PostgreSQL database with R18.dev data.

-You can find the latest R18.dev database dump [here](https://r18.dev/dumps).
+f you already have PostgreSQL installed, you can find the latest R18.dev database dump [here](https://r18.dev/dumps).

 # Initial setup